Nessa Childers

-Nessa Maria Vereker Childers (born 9 October 1956) is an Irish Independent politician who served as a Member of the European Parliament (MEP) from 2009 to 2019.
+Nessa Maria Vereker Childers (born 9 October 1956) is an Irish former independent politician who served as a Member of the European Parliament (MEP) from 2009 to 2019.

 Early life

 She is the daughter of the fourth President of Ireland, Erskine H. Childers and his second wife, Rita Childers.
 Her paternal grandfather was Erskine Childers, a leading Irish republican and author of the espionage thriller The Riddle of the Sands.
-She has an Arts and Psychology degree from Trinity College, Dublin and a postgraduate diploma from University College Dublin.
+She has an Arts and Psychology degree from Trinity College Dublin and a postgraduate diploma from University College Dublin.
 During her time at Trinity she served as Registrar of the University Philosophical Society.
 She previously worked as a psychoanalyst in private practice.

 Politics

-She is a former County Councillor for the Green Party, representing the Blackrock local electoral area on Dún Laoghaire–Rathdown County Council.
+She is a former County councillor for the Green Party, representing the Blackrock local electoral area on Dún Laoghaire–Rathdown County Council.
 She was elected in 2004 and resigned from her seat in August 2008.

 Childers originally joined the Labour Party before the 2004 local elections, but when she failed to get a nomination to run for Dún LaoghaireRathdown County Council, she switched to the Green Party and was elected to represent it as a Councillor.

 In September 2008, she resigned from the Green Party to run for the Labour Party in the East constituency at the 2009 European Parliament election.
 She was elected in May 2009.

 Between 2009 and 2014, Childers was a member of the European Parliament's Committee on the Environment, Public Health and Food Safety and the delegation for relations with Japan.
 She was also a substitute member of the Committee on Culture and Education.

 In November 2011, she refused to support the Irish Government's nominee to the European Court of Auditors, Kevin Cardiff. who was head of the Financial Services Division of the Department of Finance.
 Childers said she had concerns about his suitability given the uncertainty around his role in the Irish Bank Guarantee and a recent serious error in the calculation of the Irish public finances.

 Childers campaigned unsuccessfully to have former Fianna Fáil TD, Minister and European Commissioner Pádraig Flynn, stripped of his Commission pension after the Mahon Tribunal, which found him to have received corrupt payments.
 The reason the Commission gave was that the findings "do not represent the verdict of a court after due process".